BrandonDobransky/TicTakToe_Game/README.md

 # Roadmap to Future Improvements
 1) Some improvements that I would make to this include some animations or alerts during game play and after all the spaces are taken.
 A winning message, a tie message, etc. I also think it would be cool to make an option to play a cpu opponent.
 2) The next improvement I would make would be adding a reset button.
-A button that would let you restart or end the game before it is finished.
+A button that would let you restart or end the game before it is finished and a scorekeeper for each players number of wins.
+You could add this to the board component or another way if you like.

 # How to Run
 1) You can fork or clone this repository to your home computer.